openvinotoolkit/training_extensions/pytorch_toolkit/action_recognition/README.md

 # Action Recognition

-This is the implementation of **Video Transformer Network** approach for Action Recognition in PyTorch.
-The repository also contains training code for other action recognition models, such as 3D CNNs, LSTMs, I3D, R(2+1)D, Two stream networks.
+This is the implementation of the **Video Transformer Network** approach for Action Recognition in PyTorch\*.
+The repository also contains training code for other action-recognition models, such as 3D CNNs,LSTMs, I3D, R(2+1)D, and two-stream networks.

 ## Table of Contents